austinkschmitz/Dynamic-GUI-scripts/README.md

 Copy the .ps1 script to your common script directory for running.
 It is advised to run with administration.

-### Support
-This is an open source project.
-Contact POC for a fatal flaw

 ### Roadmap
 Possible mutli-threading.